 You can access the full list of ACRRM AST disciplines here and RACGP ARST disciplines here.

-The program will fund up to $150,000 for each 12 month AST post (pro-rata where not completed) toward the cost of participant employment and training for two AST posts in each state and three in the Northern Territory for:
+The program will fund up to $150,000 for each 12 month AST post (pro-rata where not completed) towards the cost of participant employment and training for two AST posts in each state and three in the Northern Territory for:

 • Rural Generalist (RG) registrars